 - Increased heart rate

 Fortunately, techniques can be used to reduce these physiological and psychological side effects.
-Putting some of these ideas into action can help you or a loved one feel more in control and reduce anxiety.

 Below are some techniques that have been shown to be effective in reducing some of the anxiety associated with claustrophobia.